Togo Opposition Calls For Protests Over Election Delay - UrduPoint

 Tensions between President Faure Gnassingbe's government and the opposition have heightened following parliament's approval of a contested constitutional reform critics say is a bid to keep Togo's leader in power.

-The presidency late on Wednesday announced in a statement that more consultations were needed over the reforms and suspended the April 20 legislative and regional elections without giving a new date.
+The presidency announced Wednesday that more consultations were needed over the reforms and suspended the April 20 legislative and regional elections without giving a new date.

-In a joint statement, a group of four opposition parties and a civil society group called on the Togolese to join the protest on April 11, 12 and 13 in the West African state.
+Four opposition parties and a civil society group issued a statement calling for protests on April 11, 12 and 13.

 "The signatories vigorously condemn the regime's manoeuvre, which attempts by all means to endorse its own constitutional coup," the opposition statement said.